sauercrowd/autoalias/README.md

 # autoalias

-_This is a very quick first draft of the Readme_

 Sometimes it's hard to see the forest because of all the trees.

 autoalias will automatically generate aliases for you of commands you use often.